red0124/ssp/README.md

 // returns student
 auto s = p.get_next<student>();
 ```
-*Note, the order in which the members of the tied method are returned must match the order of the elements in the csv*
+*Note, the order in which the members of the tied method are returned must match the order of the elements in the csv*.

 ### Setup
 By default, many of the features supported by the parser are disabled.
 They can be enabled within the template parameters of the parser.
 For example, to enable quoting